 For women, I would say to be extra careful and safe especially if you are going to a country where you look very different from the local people.
-My friends here with blond hair and blue eyes get stared at and noticed all the time.
 Being a foreigner and a woman, you will get a lot of attention so just take note of your surroundings and be aware.
 You can definitely have fun but you have to be more careful than you would in the States.

 Portia Becker, Mexico City, Mexico

-Some women students from U.S. campus environments have a hard time adjusting to attitudes they encounter abroad in both public and private interactions between men and women.
+Some women students from U.S. campus environments have a hard time adjusting to attitudes they encounter abroad, in both public and private interactions between men and women.
 In some countries, it is not uncommon for women to be honked at, stared at, verbally and loudly appraised, and to be aggressively addressed in other ways.
-U.S. women are especially likely to get this treatment simply because they may look different.
-The attention can be flattering, especially when it is still a novelty.
+U.S. women are especially likely to get this treatment, simply because they may look different.
+The attention can be flattering, scary or just irritating.
 However, it may soon become very annoying and frustrating.
 Local women, who often get the same sort of treatment, have learned to ignore it.
-They know that eye contact between strangers or a smile at someone passing in the street, which is not uncommon in the U.S., may result in totally unexpected invitations.
+They know that eye contact between strangers or a smile at someone passing in the street, which is common in the U.S. may result in totally unexpected invitations.

 You will have to learn the unwritten rules about what you can and cannot do abroad.
 Women can provide support for each other, and former students suggest that you get together several times early in your stay to talk about how to deal with the unwanted attention.
 U.S. women are seen as “liberated” in many ways, and sometimes the cultural misunderstandings that come out of this image can lead to difficult and unpleasant experiences.